Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 In simple terms:

-> We want an AI system that says, “Hey, this patient might develop sepsis soon — check them now.”
+> We want an AI system that says, “Hey, this patient might develop sepsis soon -check them now.”

 ---